redhat-developer/odo/docs/website/docs/getting-started/cluster-setup/openshift.md

 service-binding-operator.v0.9.1     ServiceBinding, ServiceBinding
 ```

-## Installing the Service Binding Operator
+## (Optional) Installing the Service Binding Operator

 `odo` uses [Service Binding Operator](https://operatorhub.io/operator/service-binding-operator) to provide the `odo link` feature which helps to connect an odo component to a service or another component.

+The Service Binding Operator is _optional_ and is used to provide extra metadata support for `odo` deployments.

 To install the Service Binding Operator from the OpenShift web console:
 1. Login to the OpenShift web console with admin, and navigate to Operators > OperatorHub.